 In total, seven different categories of additive manufacturing processes have been identified and established.
 These seven 3D printing processes brought forth eleven different types of 3D printing technology that 3D printers use today.

-To learn more about these technologies including design rules for 3D printing and how to find the best 3D printing materials, we recommend you pick up a copy of The 3D Printing Handbook from 3D Hubs, available now from all good bookshops.
+To help us provide you with 3D printing services and to learn more about these technologies including design rules for 3D printing and how to find the best 3D printing materials, we recommend you pick up a copy of The 3D Printing Handbook from 3D Hubs, available now from all good bookshops.

 Material extrusion is a 3D printing process where a filament of solid thermoplastic material is pushed through a heated nozzle, melting it in the process.
 The printer deposits the material on a build platform along a predetermined path, where the filament cools and solidifies to form a solid object.

 Types of 3D Printing Technology: Fused Deposition Modeling (FDM), sometimes called Fused Filament Fabrication (FFF)

 Materials: Thermoplastic filament (PLA, ABS, PET, PETG, TPU)

 Common Applications: Electrical housings; Form and fit testings; Jigs and fixtures; Investment casting patterns

 Strengths: Best surface finish; Full color and multi-material available